OpenRailAssociation/osrd/front/README.md

 organized in folders.

-**The components propose the main JS/TS file and eventually another folder with same name containing some minors subcomponents linked to.**
+**The components propose the main JS/TS file and eventually another folder with same name containing some minor subcomponents linked to.**

   - components/
   - views/